 Matching investment type to your financial goals

-Short-term income objectives often favor debt investments with their predictable payment schedules.
+Short-term income objectives often favor debt investments with their predictable payment schedules, especially when guided by fractional CFO benefits and strategic value analysis.
 You know what you’re getting and when you’re getting it.

 Long-term appreciation goals typically align with equity positions that capture property value growth over time.
 The path is less predictable, but the destination can be more rewarding.